-Bonuses to Members
+Bonus Rewards to Members

 One of the key benefits of mutuality is the opportunity for Members to share in our success.
-This is done in a number of ways but the most obvious is in the form of bonuses added to profit participating Members' credit balances, held by us until the end of their contract, and through the Members' Mutual Fund.
-As a Member owned organisation, we have adopted a cautious approach to business to safeguard Members' interests and this extends to the way we only award bonuses that can be supported by the surplus we create and sustain over time.
-We aim not to put our financial welfare and that of Members at undue risk, demonstrated by our long track record of delivering steady and encouraging results.
+This is done in a number of ways but one of the most obvious is in the form of bonuses added to profit participating Members' credit balances, held by us until the end of their contract, and through the Members' Mutual Fund.
+As a Member owned mutual organisation, we have adopted a cautious approach to business to safeguard the interests of Members and this extends to the way we only award bonuses that can be supported by the surplus we create and sustain over time.
+We aim not to put our financial welfare and that of Members at undue risk, demonstrated by our long track record of delivering steady and sustained results.

-As a consequence of this, we can report that bonus rates added to Members' Credits for 2019 have either been maintained or increased:
+As a consequence of this and despite a difficult year, bonus rates added to Members' Credits for 2020 have been maintained: